-One of the trickiest jobs at a zoo is feeding the sharks.
-Ripley Aquarium in Toronto, Canada gives a great behind-the-scenes peek here at mealtime in their “Dangerous Lagoon.”
-First the zoo workers, or “aquarists,” have to scoot the sea turtles out of the tank.
-Each turtle has been trained to see and swim towards its own colored stick (who knew turtles were that smart?).
-Then the fish who like to eat at the top of the water are fed; the workers drop the food into the corners of the tank, so the hungry fish swim there.
-For fish who eat along the bottom, their food is shot down there through tubes.
-Finally, with everyone else out of the way, the aquarists stick fish on a long pole and hold it out over each shark’s special spot in the water.
-The sharks eat just 3 times a week, but together they chow down 1,000 pounds of fish in that time!
+Feeding a shark is not easy.
+But here’s how they do it at at Ripley Aquarium in Toronto.
+First the workers, or “aquarists,” scoot the sea turtles out of the tank: each turtle has learned to swim towards its own colored stick.
+Then the workers feed all the small fish in the corners of the tank and along the bottom.
+Finally, with them all out of the way, the aquarists stick fish on a long pole and hold it over each shark.
+The sharks eat just 3 times a week, but chow down 1,000 pounds of fish in that time!

 Wee ones: If the sharks eat 3 times in a week and have eaten twice already, how many more meals do they have left?